ChillTerry/GS-EVT/README.md

 ```

 ## How to get the dataset
-We have preprocessed the [VECTOR](https://star-datasets.github.io/vector/) dataset for you, so you can download it [here](https://drive.google.com/drive/folders/1NShkkljDLqleAGy-goFen3K0C102nIo3?usp=drive_link).
+We have preprocessed the [VECTOR](https://star-datasets.github.io/vector/) dataset, so you can download [here](https://drive.google.com/drive/folders/1NShkkljDLqleAGy-goFen3K0C102nIo3?usp=drive_link) and and put it in `./data/VECTOR`.

 ## How to run a sequence
 ```sh